Study Presented at the National Meeting of the Orthopedic Research Society

-“As hospitals continue to find ways to improve both patient care and affordability in the wake of bundled payment models and changing payment methods, providers must reduce unnecessary costs in order to increase quality and improve efficiency—and this study proves that plain cement is as effective and more cost-effective than ALBC,” said Dr. James Wittig, our Chairman, Orthopedic Surgery and Medical Director of Orthopedics, Orthopedic Oncology and Sarcoma Surgery, Atlantic Health System, who presented the study at the National Meeting of the Orthopedic Research Society.
+“As hospitals continue to find ways to improve both patient care and affordability in the wake of bundled payment models and changing payment methods, providers must reduce unnecessary costs in order to increase quality and improve efficiency—and this study proves that plain cement is as effective and more cost-effective than ALBC,” said James Wittig, MD, our Chairman, Orthopedic Surgery and Medical Director of Orthopedics, Orthopedic Oncology and Sarcoma Surgery, Atlantic Health System, who presented the study at the National Meeting of the Orthopedic Research Society.

 The team conducted a retrospective analysis of 4,116 hip or knee arthroplasty cases performed at Morristown Medical Center between 2016 and 2018.
 Of 3,968 knee cases, 3,442 received plain cement, and 526 received ALBC.
 Of 148 hip cases, 71 received plain cement, and 77 received ALBC.

 A statistical analysis was performed using Fisher’s exact test and the National Healthcare Safety Network’s surgical site guidelines.

 In addition to no statistically significant difference in infection rates between the cements, the study found plain cement yields a significant cost saving.

 In the retrospective analysis, the team found that a total of 989 bags of ALBC were used in 526 knee surgeries and 130 bags in 77 hip cases.